npomfret/ui-research/research/emerging-web-technologies.md

     *   **Improved Push Notifications:** Push notifications will become more powerful, with support for rich content and more interactive features.
     *   **AI-Powered Experiences:** AI will be used to create more personalized and intelligent PWAs, with features like predictive content delivery and AI-powered chatbots.

 *   **Edge Computing:** [Edge computing](https://www.cloudflare.com/learning/serverless/what-is-edge-computing/) is a distributed computing paradigm that brings computation and data storage closer to the sources of data.
 In the context of web applications, this means processing data on a server that is geographically closer to the user, rather than on a centralized server that could be thousands of miles away.
+Cloudflare’s November 25, 2025 Workers changelog bumped the runtime to V8 14.3 and raised the WebSocket message ceiling to 32 MiB, clearing long-standing blockers for streaming AI and collaborative editing workloads; the April 8, 2025 OpenNext adapter meanwhile lets full-featured Next.js 14/15 apps run in Workers with Node-compatible APIs.citeturn2search0turn2search1

     ### Key Benefits
     *   **Reduced Latency:** By minimizing the distance that data has to travel, edge computing can significantly reduce latency and improve the responsiveness of web applications.